henrik/old-henrik.nyh.se/_posts/2012-07-13_18-15-tests-on-demand-using-vimux-and-turbux-with-spork-and-guard.markdown

 What does `,M` (`SendFocusedTestToTmux`) do?
 The same as `rspec spec/my_spec.rb:123` – it tells RSpec the current line number, so it can run only the test(s) encompassing that line, and not the entire file.

+Another great feature of Turbux is that if it can't figure out a test to run, it will re-run the last one.
+So if you modify `user.rb` and trigger Turbux, it will run `user_spec.rb`.
+If you then open `en.yml` to localize some user attributes, triggering Turbux will run `user_spec.rb` again.

 ## The benefits of Vimux and Turbux over Guard